-- 1. distribution of printed campaign material to the public, - 2. advertising candidacy by chalk, poster, or other method designed for public viewing - 3. making speeches or statements to student organizations or groups of students, or - 4. promoting their candidacy through email, social networking tools, or other digital media.
+- 1. Distribution of printed campaign material to the public - 2.
+Advertising candidacy by chalk, poster, or other method designed for public viewing - 3.
+Making speeches or statements to student organizations or groups of students - 4.
+Promoting their candidacy through email, social networking tools, or other digital media - a.
+The Elections Committee may challenge or disqualify a candidate if a violation is found to compromise the fairness of the election